Al Buraimi Governorate

 Al Buraimi Governorate (مُحَافَظَة ٱلْبُرَيْمِي) is one of the 11 governorates of Oman.
-Until October 2006, the area was part of Ad Dhahirah Region.
-At this time, the new governorate was created from the Wilayats (Provinces) of Al Buraymi and Mahdah.
+The area was part of Ad Dhahirah Region until October 2006, when a new governorate was created from the wilayats (provinces) of Al Buraymi and Mahdah.
 A third wilayat, As-Sunaynah, was created from parts of the two.
-Sayyid Saud bin Hilal bin Hamad al-Busaidi has been governor since 2020.
+Dr. Hamad bin Ahmed Al Busaidi has been governor since 2020.

 The town of Al-Buraimi is an oasis town in northwestern Oman, on the border of the United Arab Emirates.
 Al Ain is an adjacent city on the UAE side of the border.
 Both settlements are part of the historical region of Tawam or Al-Buraimi Oasis.
 For many decades, there had been an open border between Al-Buraimi located in Oman and Al-Ain.
 In September 2006, this border was relocated to an area near Hilli which is around 8 km from the traditional open border.
 The traditional border near Al-Ain City is now closed to all except to those with valid visas (GCC nationals require no visa).

 Climate

 Al Buraimi has a hot desert climate (Köppen climate classification: BWh).
+Daily high temperatures average over 40 degrees Celsius (104 degrees Fahrenheit) from May through September.

 Demographics

+As of 2020, Al Buraimi Governorate had a population of 121,802, more than doubling in size since 1993.
+It is the third-least-populous of Oman's 11 governorates, after Musandam and Al Wusta.
+The city of Al-Buraimi, with 92,223 inhabitants, comprises the vast majority of the governorate's population.

+Infrastructure

 Transportation

-Transport in and around Al-Buraimi is by taxis, which like the majority of taxis in Oman are coloured orange and white.
-Drivers accept payment in both Omani Riyals and United Arab Emirates Dirhams, a trip within the township of Al-Buraimi will generally cost no more than 5 AED/0.5 OMR to 1.5 OMR.
-A trip to Mahdha may cost over 50 AED / 5 to 10 OMR.

-Buraimi lies on a bus route from Dubai to Muscat.
+Transportation in and around Al-Buraimi mainly occurs using private cars and taxis.
+Buraimi also lies on a bus route from Dubai to Muscat.

-Culture
+Landmarks

 Al-Buraimi, like the rest of Oman, features many historic forts in varying condition.
-The largest mosque in Al-Buraimi is the Sultan Qaboos Grand Mosque, named after the Sultan, Qaboos bin Said al Said.
+The largest mosque in Al-Buraimi is the Sultan Qaboos Grand Mosque, named after the former Sultan, Qaboos bin Said al Said.
 There are ruins of ancient hovels and a fort in Al-Buraimi.